Crispy Honey Bee Cookies

 Pinterest Hidden Image

-The use of honey in baking is nothing new.
-Cooks have appreciated the beneficial properties of honey for a long time.
-In many cases, honey can be substituted for regular sugar in recipes.
+Cooks have appreciated the beneficial properties of honey in recipes for a long time.
+In many cases, honey can be substituted for regular sugar with few changes except for a possible liquid reduction when using larger quantities.
+As a beekeeper, the use of honey is of course appealing to me.

-But, before we can think about fancy decorating tips or enjoying the fruits of our labor, we need to gather our ingredients.
+But, before we consider fancy decorating tips or enjoying the fruits of our labor, we need to gather our ingredients.
 Most are common things that you probably already have in your pantry.

 • raw honey